seanbreckenridge/ttally/P_README.md

 ]
 ```

-This also gives me `{tuple}-recent` aliases, which print the 10 most recent items I've saved.
+This also gives me `{tuple}-recent` aliases, which print the 10 most recent items I've logged.
 For example:

 ```
 $ water-recent